adcaptcha-org/adCAPTCHA-NPM-Packages/packages/react/README.md

 # adCAPTCHA React

 This package provides a React component for adCAPTCHA.
+The AdCAPTCHA component is used to add a captcha on your website, by adding the necessary script and html.

 ## Installation